print

 1. Open the 'Mask Editor' window from the 'Analysis > Mask Editor' menu (shortcut CTRL-N [Windows/Linux], CMD-N [Mac]).

-3. The mask editor operates on the Currrent Active Axis (Detector), indicated by a white border around the 2D display.
+3. The mask editor operates on the Current Active Axis (Detector), indicated by a white border around the 2D display.
 A left-click on a particular detector panel makes that panel the Current Active Axis.

 • One of the most useful masking options is the 'Sketch' option.
 Click the 'Sketch' button followed by a held left-click drawing over the region of the 2D data requiring masking